 Like any medication, these methods have side effects and risks:

 Copper IUD.
 It’s possible you could have an ectopic pregnancy, where the embryo grows outside your uterus, but it’s rare.
 The IUD can fall out of your uterus, but this isn’t common, either.
 You may have side effects like heavier periods, bleeding between periods, and more cramps with the copper IUD.
-You could also get pelvic inflammatory disease (PID) if bacteria get into your reproductive tract when the doctor inserts your IUD.
+You could also get pelvic inflammatory disease (PID) if bacteria get into your reproductive tract.
 And if the IUD moves, it could cut your uterus or other nearby organs, but this is rare.

 Hormonal IUD.
 It, too, raises your odds of an ectopic pregnancy.
 And it can also fall out of your uterus.
 The side effects are usually headaches, acne, breast soreness, bleeding between periods, mood shifts, and cramping.
 PID is a possibility with a hormonal IUD as well.
 You’re also more likely to get a benign ovarian cyst.
 And there’s also a small chance the IUD will move and cut your uterus or nearby organs.